archicoder22/finalCapstone/README.md

 ## Capstone Project 4 - OOP

-## A description of what the project is for.
+## Project description

 This program helps with shoes stocktaking and allows stock data manipulation.
+It is helpful for store managers who need to keep the stock.
+Its goal is to simplify the shoes stocktaking and provide up-to-date information on the stock products.

 ## Table of contents